Exporting Kubernetes availability monitor metrics¶

 AM_OTEL_LABELS: '{"environment": "production", "cluster": "us-east-1", "team": "platform"}'

-These labels will be merged with the default Kavmon labels (check_group, check_name, check_service, job_name) and included in all metrics.
+These labels are merged with the default Kavmon labels (check_group, check_name, check_service, and job_name) and included in all metrics.

 To apply the changes to the cluster, run the helm upgrade command to upgrade the release: